Roseville, California: Revitalization

 In 1988, the city embarked on a multi-million dollar plan to redevelop approximately 207 acre of land in the downtown core, and revitalize historic areas that had been in decline.
 Projects included the Vernon Streetscape Project, Atlantic Street Beautification, Civic Plaza Complex, Downtown Vernon Street and Historic Old Town, Historic Old Town Streetscape project, Riverside Avenue Streetscape project, Oak Street Improvement Project, and Washington Boulevard pedestrian underpass.
 A new parking garage opened in 2007, the Roseville Arts!
 Blueline Gallery opened in 2008, and a new Civic Center opened in 2013.
 The Vernon Street Town Square now features a small raised stage, a water spray for children, and a venue for community events.

 Incidents

 On April 28, 1973, a shipment of munitions bound for the Vietnam War exploded in Roseville's rail yard creating a massive disaster.

 In 1995, a Roseville police officer shot and killed another officer, Mark A. White, during an attack at the city's police station.
 White (in plain clothes) drew his weapon against the assailant, but another officer mistakenly believed White was also an assailant and shot and killed him.

 On October 21, 2010, a young man set fires inside the Westfield Galleria at Roseville resulting in major damage to the mall.
-It reopened the next year after renovations.
+The north wing of the mall reopened the next year after renovations.